-XII.
+XIII.
 Distribution of Advertising Material, Propaganda, and the Like

 Columbus State University does not endorse or sponsor campaigns, movements, drives, or the printed or duplicated materials used for persuading a desired opinion and/or action.
 The exchange, sale, giving for a consideration, bartering, or solicitation of gifts or donations is prohibited by an individual, group of individuals, company or corporation not authorized by the Vice President for Business and Finance.
-Individuals, groups, companies, or corporations will not be permitted to approach either student or faculty for the purpose of selling goods or services which are for individual benefit and/or consumption.
+For additional information, please refer to the section entitled Policies listed previously in this handbook.